Triumph Lifecycle

 Start Game

-Triumph needs to start an instance of your game when a match is initiated.
-We will call a function TriumphGameDidStart when we would like a game to start.
+when we would like a game to start.
 You will implement this function with logic to start an instance of your game.

-Implement the TriumphUnityNativeMethods component of the TriumphAPI prefab.
+component of the TriumphAPI

 using UnityEngine;